Student Diversity Self-ID

 “By learning who’s here and who’s not, we can begin to make changes that break down barriers.”

-Toronto Met undergraduate and graduate students are asked to fill out the Student Diversity Self-ID after signing in to RAMSS.
+TMU undergraduate and graduate students are asked to fill out the Student Diversity Self-ID after signing in to MyServiceHub.

-The data creates a picture of the diversity of students in an academic year and the success of students from equity groups, to help improve access to education and the experience of all students at Toronto Met.
+The data creates a picture of the diversity of students in an academic year and the success of students from equity groups, to help improve access to education and the experience of all students at TMU.

 The Diversity Self-ID Program counts women, racialized people, Aboriginal Peoples, persons with disabilities and 2SLGBTQ+ people.
 Within each group there is also a rich diversity.
 The Student Diversity Self-ID captures some of this by asking students who identify in an equity group if they identify in specific racialized or Indigenous groups, with categories of disability or specific sexual or gender identity groups.